davbauer/TimeRestricter/README.md

 - /availableMinutes <minutes>      Set the amount of minutes in config.

 - /tr-fillupTime                   Show when time gets filled up again.
-- /tr-fillupTime 06:10 1234567     Set time and days (Mon = 1, Tue = 2, etc) when the time fillup should occour.
+- /tr-fillupTime 06:10 1234567     Set time and days (1 = Mon, 2 = Tue, etc) when the time fillup should occour.

 - /tr-servertime                   Show current time from the server.